vapvarun/canopyprd/Theme_Code_Standards_Audit_Report.md

 **What this means:** Like two people trying to unlock the same door at the same time - it creates conflicts and unpredictable behavior.

+**Technical Analysis:** This code uses a global variable `k` as a flag to prevent multiple execution, but it's not thread-safe in JavaScript's event-driven environment.
+Multiple scroll events can trigger this code simultaneously before `k` is set to 1, leading to duplicate SVG animation initialization.
+The correct approach is to use proper event delegation, `once()` event listeners, or check for existing animation state directly on the elements.

 ### Example 9: Hardcoded URLs Breaking Portability

 **File:** assets/css/custom.css (Line 23)